 Candidates who accept public funds must agree to abide by certain spending limits.
 During the primaries, these candidates are subject to an overall expenditure limit and separate limits for each state.
 During the general election campaign, the spending limit is equal to the amount of the public funding grant the major party nominees may receive.

 In accordance with the Commission's guidelines, matching fund submissions (and resubmissions of funds previously denied) must be submitted on the designated submission dates.
-The Commission published matching fund submission dates for publicly funded 2012 presidential primary candidates.
-In addition, the notice also published the dates on which publicly funded 2012 presidential primary candidates were required to submit their statements of net outstanding campaign obligations (‘‘NOCO statements’’) after their dates of ineligibility (‘‘DOI’’).
+The Commission publishes matching fund submission dates for publicly funded 2016 presidential primary candidates.
+In addition, the Commission also publishes the dates on which publicly funded 2016 presidential primary candidates are required to submit their statements of net outstanding campaign obligations (‘‘NOCO statements’’) after their dates of ineligibility (‘‘DOI’’).